Certificate Games and Consequences for the Classical Adversary Bound: Abstract

 We introduce and study Certificate Game complexity, a measure of complexity based on the probability of winning a game where two players are given inputs with different function values and are asked to output some index $i$ such that $x_i\neq y_i$, in a zero-communication setting.

+We study four versions of certificate games, namely private coin, public coin, shared entanglement and non-signaling games.
+The public-coin variant of certificate games gives a new characterization of the classical adversary bound, a lower bound on randomized query complexity which was introduced as a classical version of the quantum (non-negative) quantum adversary bound.

-We give upper and lower bounds for private coin, public coin, shared entanglement and non-signaling strategies, and give some separations.
-We show that complexity in the public coin model is upper bounded by Randomized query and Certificate complexity.
-On the other hand, it is lower bounded by fractional and randomized certificate complexity, making it a good candidate to prove strong lower bounds on randomized query complexity.
-Complexity in the private coin model is bounded from below by zero-error randomized query complexity.
+We show that complexity in the public coin model (therefore also the classical adversary) is bounded above by certificate complexity, as well as by expectational certificate complexity (EC) and sabotage complexity (RS).
+On the other hand, it is bounded below by fractional and randomized certificate complexity.
+We provide new exponential separations between classical adversary and randomized query complexity for partial functions.

+In contrast, the private coin model is bounded from below by zero-error randomized query complexity and above by EC$^2$.

-The quantum measure highlights an interesting and surprising difference between classical and quantum query models.
+The quantum measure reveals an interesting and surprising difference between classical and quantum query models.
 Whereas the public coin certificate game complexity is bounded from above by randomized query complexity, the quantum certificate game complexity can be quadratically larger than quantum query complexity.
-We use non-signaling, a notion from quantum information, to give a lower bound of $n$ on the quantum certificate game complexity of the $\OR$ function, whose quantum query complexity is $\Theta(\sqrt{n})$, then go on to show that this ``non-signaling bottleneck'' applies to all functions with high sensitivity, block sensitivity or fractional block sensitivity.
+We use non-signaling, a notion from quantum information, to give a lower bound of $n$ on the quantum certificate game complexity of the $\OR$ function, whose quantum query complexity is $\Theta(\sqrt{n})$, then go on to show that this ``non-signaling bottleneck'' applies to all functions with high sensitivity, block sensitivity, fractional block sensitivity, as well as classical adversary.
+This implies the collapse of all models of certificate games, except private randomness, to the classical adversary bound.

-We also consider the single-bit version of certificate games, where the inputs of the two players are restricted to having Hamming distance $1$.
+We consider the single-bit version of certificate games, where the inputs of the two players are restricted to having Hamming distance $1$.
 We prove that the single-bit version of certificate game complexity with shared randomness is equal to sensitivity up to constant factors, thus giving a new characterization of sensitivity.
 On the other hand, the single-bit version of certificate game complexity with private randomness is equal to $\lambda^2$, where $\lambda$ is the spectral sensitivity.

 \pagenumbering{arabic}